Christian Religion or Secular Religion?

 But is this fair if what is truly happening here is that secularism operates as a de facto religion with its own accepted practices and its own adherents, heretics and infidels?

-But for today, I simply want to stay with the notion that whether one agrees or not that secularism constitutes a religion – one can plainly argue that it nonetheless functions like one.
+For today, though, I simply stay with the notion that whether one agrees or not that secularism constitutes a religion—one can plainly argue that it nonetheless functions like one.

-To this end, we have been presenting these short extracts from The Gentle Traditionalist.
+It is to this end that we have presented these short extracts from The Gentle Traditionalist.

 Despite [apparent] diversity [in America] there is also a tremendous conformity, an overarching national ethos, which is best understood as a sort of secular religion.